inveniosoftware/invenio/docs/admin/bibupload-admin-guide.rst

-Sometimes, to implement a particular workflow or policy in a digital repository, it might be nice to receive an automatic machine friendly feedback that aknowledges the outcome of a bibupload execution.
+Sometimes, to implement a particular workflow or policy in a digital repository, it might be nice to receive an automatic machine-friendly feedback that acknowledges the outcome of a bibupload execution.
 To this aim the ``--callback-url`` command line parameter can be used.
 This parameter expects a *URL* to be specified to which a **`JSON <http://json.org/>`__-serialized**